 In industries or markets where the threat of new entrants, rivalry among existing firms, and threats of substitutes are significant (commodity markets in most cases), only certain combinations of appropriate product, price, promotion, and place strategies can succeed in achieving a competitive advantage.
-For example, Internet companies in commodity markets cannot rely discrimination strategies because products are basically identical, and customers are able to seek the lowest price for each product by comparing many competitors.
+For example, Internet companies in markets cannot rely on price discrimination strategies because products are basically identical, and customers are able to seek the lowest price for each product by comparing many competitors.
 In this situation, companies must reduce costs in order to maintain market share and profits, which they can do by forming partnerships with suppliers and distributors, expanding into related product lines, deploying customer-centric promotion strategies, or building strong e-brands based on experiences and beliefs.
 On the other hand, in industries or markets that are concentrated and have differentiated products, threats of new entrants and/or product substitutions are relatively weak.
 In these differentiated markets, Internet companies can capture most of the value generated in the market by building strong product brands, adding unique features to their products or services, setting up revenue-sharing systems, and strengthening their strategies alliances.

 The same e-business strategies may not work for all Internet companies.
-For example, expansion of its product offerings by selling personal computers may be effective Amazon.com, whose business focus has moved from selling books to providing convenient online shopping for a great variety of products (as shown in e-commerce trademark, Earth's Biggest SelectionTM).
-The same strategy may not work, however, for online book sellers barnesandnoble.com because such an expansion strategy could undermine its brick and mortar counterpart, Barnes & Noble, whose business focus is on selling books and information-based products.
+For example, expansion of its product offerings by selling computers may be effective for personal Amazon.com, whose business focus has moved from selling books to providing convenient online shopping for a great variety of products (as shown in its e-commerce trademark, Earth's Biggest SelectionTM).
+The same strategy may not work, however, for online book sellers such as barnesandnoble.com because such an expansion strategy could undermine its brick and mortar counterpart, Barnes & Noble, whose business focus is on selling books and information-based products.
 To capitalize on the recognized brand value of Barnes & Noble, barnesandnoble.com should retain its focus on information-based products and services, not general consumer items like personal computers.
 According to Porter (2001): "Having a strategy is a matter of discipline.
-It requires a strong focus on profitability rather than just growth, an ability to define a unique value proposition, and a willingness to make tough tradeoffs in choosing what not to do".
-Concluding Remarks It is extremely difficult to value Internet companies because most of them have few assets and make little profit (De Figueiredo 2000).
-There are a number of reasons why many Internet companies have been unsuccessful at making a profit: heavy spending on mass marketing, intensive price competition, lowered customers' search and switching costs, increased customer power, and lowered entry barriers.
-However, the main reason is that most Internet companies do not have business strategies that provide a clear path to increased profit.
+It requires a strong focus on profitability rather than just growth, an ability to define a unique value proposition, and a willingness to make tough tradeoffs in choosing what not to do" (p.
+72).